databyayush/excelprojectpart-2/README.md

-Coffee Shop Sales Dashboard (Excel Project)
+Coffee Shop Sales Dashboard ------ 2

 📌 Project Overview

 This project is an interactive Excel dashboard built using Coffee Shop Sales data.